catcraftxiv/news/_posts/2024-07-10-converting-mods-for-dt.markdown

 	</figcaption>
 </figure>

-Then, install the mod as usual and click transaction button again :> You will see a list of files appears there!
+Then, install the mod through clicking Mods > Import ModPacks at the top left and then click transaction button again :> You will see a list of files appears there!
 Select format by clicking "Transaction Target", a path to save by the button below and then hit COMMIT TRANSACTION.
 Done!

 <figure>
     <img class="img-modal" src="{{ site.baseurl }}/assets/img/posts/converting-mods-for-dt/pic7.png" style="width:100%" alt="main window">